dxw/playbook/src/working-here/learning-and-development.md

 Please complete this
 [form](https://docs.google.com/document/d/1gkK8L345gmmHFjqxduz5hvHyRvejMJd_rVNXQtZLrQE/edit)
-and speak to your line manager or the People Manager if you would like support from dxw to complete a professional qualification.
+and speak to your line manager or the Head of People if you would like support from dxw to complete a professional qualification.